D-side/digital-garden/_notes/Household.md

 * Microwave oven
   * Plastic microwave steamer is surprisingly versatile
-* Mandoline slicer, for veggies
+* Mandoline slicer, for veggies — near-perfect size consistency makes for an overall pleasant texture and more consistent cooking
-* Magnets for the fridge, function over form
+* Magnets for the fridge can be more than decorations:
+  * Attaching paper notes (recipes, cheat sheets, manuals)
+  * Whiteboard
-* What's with the trash bin under the sink?
+* What's with the trash bin under the sink being so common, is it actually the most convenient place?
 * Pepper grinders are good for more than just pepper: salt, sugar, coriander, etc.
 * Plenty of food-safe silicone utilities that don't damage soft surfaces or fold nicely, like funnels, drinking glasses, stainers, spatulas, etc.
+  * Not all of them are reliable, some materials degrade severely over time, tearing apart along the folds, but it's difficult to tell if that's the case before buying

 Hard learned lessons:

-* You do **not** need a big drying rack for the dishes if you have a dishwasher, just those and means of **storage**
+* Dishwasher can double as a **drying rack**, but doesn't work very well as storage
 * Cooking fresh meals **every single day** eventually gets old, but at that point it may be a habit that's hard to get rid of that'll wear you down ([[Mental health]])
     * Several solutions:
         * Batch your cooking to yield multiple meals per session, as long as remaining portions can be properly preserved and there are means to heat the food back up (microwave works best most of the time)